AeternaX1/RaspberryPiWebserver/README.md

 # RaspberryPiWebserver

-## THIS IS A SIMPLE HOBBY PROJECT.
-IT IS IN NO WAY INTENDED TO BE USED COMMERCIALLY<br>
+THIS IS A SIMPLE HOBBY PROJECT AND IS IN NO WAY INTENDED TO BE USED COMMERCIALLY.
-All passwords used and chosen during setup are included.<br>
+All passwords used and chosen during setup are included.
-You are welcome to change these.<br>
+You are welcome to change these.
 PLEASE FOLLOW THE INSTRUCTIONS BELOW.
-THE WEBSITE CREATED IS INTENDED TO BE USED ON A WEBSERVER, INSTALLED AND CONFIGURED ON THE RASPBERRY PI.